RealmKnight/CNWC-BLET-GCA-PLD-App/announcements.md

   ON CONFLICT (announcement_id, user_id) DO
     UPDATE SET read_at = timezone('utc'::text, now());

-  -- Add to the read_by array in the announcements table if not already there UPDATE public.announcements
+  -- Add to the read_by array in the announcements table if not already there (consistent with existing message system) UPDATE public.announcements
   SET read_by = array_append(read_by, v_pin_number)
   WHERE id = announcement_id AND NOT (v_pin_number = ANY(read_by));